Shockwave (G.I. Joe): Devil's Due

-Shockwave is active in Devil's Due G.I.
+Shockwave is active in the Devil's Due Publishing G.I.
 Joe series.
 He is part of a team raiding a house in an attempt to capture prisoners.
 It goes badly, with Flint being wounded, but they accomplish their goal.
 Shockwave is one of the many Joes assaulting Cobra Island during the second Cobra civil war.
 While most of the team was away recovering from the battle, Shockwave was one of the Joes who helped Duke recruit Scott Sturgis into the team as Scanner.
 After the Jugglers cut the team down to only a handful of members, Shockwave made the cut.
 He and the other Joes joined new commander Philip Rey in stopping a Cobra Invasion of the PITT.
 Shockwave then took part in assaulting Cobra's Monolith Base.

 After the team was restructured during America's Elite, Shockwave was placed on reserve status.
 He was reactivated during World War III and deployed to Colombia.

-Animated series

-DiC
+Television

-Shockwave appeared in the DiC G.I.
+Shockwave appeared in the DIC G.I.
 Joe animated series, voiced by Garry Chalk.